Yarmouth boys frustrate Freeport in semifinals

 Early in the second half, Coury sent a left-footed shot just high, an Ireland free kick was cleared by Falcons’ senior back Aidan Gallagher, a Hickey throw led to a Clinton shot that Wagner saved and an Ireland free kick was punched out by Wagner with a follow-up bid from senior Jason Lainey sailing wide.

-Freeport tried to draw even with 23:50 left, but a promising shot from freshman Alex Gravier was tipped over the crossbar by Owen and the ensuing corner kick was cleared by Yarmouth’s defense.
+Freeport tried to draw even with 23:50 left, but a promising shot from freshman Alex Graver was tipped over the crossbar by Owen and the ensuing corner kick was cleared by Yarmouth’s defense.

 With 19:22 to play, Winter received a yellow card and Cam Strong got a yellow, then a second yellow, which resulted in a red card and an ejection.